SjVer/Notes/Procedural Content Generation/Procedural Content Generation.md

 Another common approach is the modelling of _Neural Networks_; This approach uses an artificial neural network that tries to match inputs with outputs.
 It has the ability to learn from patterns to later match similar patterns.
 Again, a fitness function is used to determine the success of a match.
 Though it is well suited for, for example, recognizing handwriting or drawings, it is impractical for complex game content.

+## Actionable Steps
+Though much can already be done using developed techniques, there are many _actionable steps_ left to take.

+J. Togelius (et al.) has kindly provided a list of example projects for "anyone wishing to contribute to advancing the state of the art of procedural content generation":[^steps]

+- The generation of complete, very simple games: Targeting games that would run on an older console like the _Atari 2600_, this would be a first step towards generating complete AAA games procedurally.
+The restrictions of the target console serves to restrict the pool of games to take train on, as well as simplifying the generation process.
+- Procedural animation of procedurally generated creatures: This would involve animation in the PCG process.
+The creature creation in _Spore_ is similar, but is user-controlled and places restrictions on the creature creation for compatibility with existing animations.
+- Quest-populated map generation; Rather than generating a map separately, and populating it with quests, this technique would combine the two in order to make the maps interesting and narrative-driven, rather than having to conform the quests to an existing map.
+- Generation of interesting 2D platformer levels; Though the procedural generation of 2D platformer levels for e.g. _Super Mario Bros_ is an established technology, these levels generally lack a sense of progression, narrative or high-level structure, making them boring or uninteresting.
+A level generator that does include these elements is yet to be devised.

 [^wiki]: Wikimedia Foundation.
 (2024, May 11). _Procedural generation_.
 Wikipedia. https://en.wikipedia.org/wiki/Procedural_generation
 [^survey]: Mark Hendrikx, Sebastiaan Meijer, Joeri Van Der Velden, and Alexandru Iosup.
 2013.
 Procedural content generation for games: A survey.
 ACM Trans.
 Multimedia Comput.
 Commun.
 Appl.
 9, 1, Article 1 (February 2013), 22 pages. https://doi.org/10.1145/2422956.2422957
 [^gg-ml]: J. Gutierrez and J. Schrum, "Generative Adversarial Network Rooms in Generative Graph Grammar Dungeons for The Legend of Zelda," _2020 IEEE Congress on Evolutionary Computation (CEC)_, Glasgow, UK, 2020, pp. 1-8, doi: 10.1109/CEC48606.2020.9185631.
 [^lague]: https://www.youtube.com/watch?v=bqtqltqcQhw
+[^steps]: Togelius, J. & Champandard, A.J. & Lanzi, Pier Luca & Mateas, M. & Paiva, A. & Preuss, Mike & Stanley, K.O..
+(2013).
+Procedural content generation: goals, challenges and actionable steps.
+Dagstuhl Follow-Ups.
+6. 61-75.